Ausinet Student Handbook

 Learner Engagement and Enrolment Review Procedures

-Following each completed enrolment, the enrolling officer shall send (via mail or email) an Enrolment Survey Form to each enrolled Learners and request the completion of the form.
+Following each completed enrolment, the enrolling officer shall send (via mail or email) an Enrolment Survey Form to each enrolled Learner and request the completion of the form.
 Where a completed form is received by the RTO, the form will be reviewed by the Training Coordinator and forwarded to the RTO’s management meeting for review.
 All actions taken to improve client services and enrolment processes will be recorded in the RTO’s management meeting minutes.

 3. Unique Student Identifier (USI)